spiral/docs/docs/en/validation/laravel.md

 ## Filters

-The `spiral/filters` component is a tool for validating HTTP request data in Spiral Framework.
+The `spiral/filters` component is a tool for validating HTTP request data in Spiral.
 It allows you to create a "Filter" object, which defines the required data that should be extracted from the request object and mapped into the filter object's properties.